isomerpages/govtech-lpa-acp/index.md

   - hero:
       background: /images/psd-banner.png
       key_highlights:
-        - title: Upcoming Events
+        - title: Learn more
-          description: Learn more about LPA and ACP at our free talks
+          description: Free talks and resources.
           url: /events/
-        - title: Book LPA and ACP session
+        - title: Book a LPA and ACP session
-          description: Sign up for a free LPA and ACP session at our upcoming mobile clinics.
+          description: "Sign up for a free LPA and ACP session at our upcoming mobile clinics. "
-          url: ""
+          url: plantoday.sg
 ---